 Display cases filled with local artifacts

 There is even a mini display of ‘Pound Fishing”, which is a series of poles and nets are used to catch the fisherman’s prey.
 This small display shows how it is constructed and used to catch the fish.

 There is an extensive display of Duck decoys, showing the island’s past and present as a hunting ground for water fowl.
 The displays come in all colors and types of ducks.

 There is an extensive history of the resort hotels that used to be on this part of the island that had been effected by the changing tides of the island.
 Like the old lighthouse and lighthouse keepers home, one of the hotels just gave way to erosion.
 This part of the island just keeps shifting.

 There is a picture display of “Sinbad”, stowaway dog during WWII that became famous from stories written about him.

-One beautiful benefit of the museum is the beautiful gardens that surround the museum.
+One beautiful benefit of the museum is the beautiful gardens that surround the museum, The Edith Duff Gwinn Gardens.
 The pathways of flowers and decorative bushes are maintained by the Long Beach Island Garden Club.
 These wondering paths surround the property and especially elegant looking in the back of the building.

-The gardens that surround the museum are maintained by the Long Beach Island Garden Club.
+The Edith Duff Gwinn Gardens that surround the museum are maintained by the Long Beach Island Garden Club.